owenshen24/golb/contents/Concept-Space#1.md

 I think the answer is mostly "no", and I'll try to explain why:

 First off, what does knowing about the general case of temporal discounting tell us?
 Well, we know that this whole phenomenon relates to when our future selves regret an action that we take in the present.
-Maybe we could try to create a heuristic like "When you're about to do something that you're going to regret...don't."
+Maybe we could try to create a heuristic like, "When you're about to do something that you're going to regret...don't."

 ...